kivy/python-for-android/README.md

 status is recorded for posterity at https://github.com/kivy/python-for-android/tree/old_toolchain.

-In the last quarter of 2018 the python recipes were changed.
-The new recipe for python3 (3.7.1) had a new build system which was applied to the ancient python recipe, allowing us to bump the python2 version number to 2.7.15.
-This change unified the build process for both python recipes, and probably solved various issues detected over the years.
-These **unified python recipes** require a **minimum target api level of 21**, *Android 5.0 - Lollipop*.
+In the last quarter of 2018 the Python recipes were changed.
+The new recipe for Python3 (3.7.1) had a new build system which was applied to the ancient Python recipe, allowing us to bump the Python2 version number to 2.7.15.
+This change unified the build process for both Python recipes, and probably solved various issues detected over the years.
+These **unified Python recipes** require a **minimum target api level of 21**, *Android 5.0 - Lollipop*.
 If you need to build targeting an api level below 21, you should use an older version of python-for-android (<=0.7.1).

-On March of 2020 we dropped support for creating apps that use Python 2.
+On March 2020 we dropped support for creating apps that use Python 2.
 The latest python-for-android release that supported building Python 2 was version 2019.10.6.

-On August of 2021, we added support for Android App Bundle (aab).
-As a collateral, now We support multi-arch apk.
+On August 2021, we added support for Android App Bundle (aab).
+As a collateral benefit, we now support multi-arch apk.

 ## Contributors

-This project exists thanks to all the people who contribute. [[Contribute](https://kivy.org/doc/stable/contribute.html)].
+This project exists thanks to all the people who contributed. [[Become a contributor](https://kivy.org/doc/stable/contribute.html)].
 <a href="https://github.com/kivy/python-for-android/graphs/contributors"><img src="https://opencollective.com/kivy/contributors.svg?width=890&button=false" /></a>